1. Credit checks and credit reporting

 When you apply to us for credit or propose to be a guarantor, we need to know if you’re able to meet repayments under your agreement with us.
 We also want to avoid giving you further credit if this would put you in financial difficulty.
 One of our checks involves obtaining a credit report about you.

 2. Credit reports

 A credit report contains information about your credit history which helps credit providers assess your credit applications, verify your identity and manage accounts you hold with them.
 Credit reporting bodies collect and exchange this information with credit providers like us and other service providers such as phone companies.

-The Privacy Act limits the information that credit providers can disclose about you to credit reporting bodies, as well as the ways in which credit providers can use credit reports.
+The Privacy Act limits the information that credit providers can disclose about you to credit reporting bodies and others, as well as the ways in which credit providers can use credit reports.

 The information we can exchange includes your identification details, any applications for credit you have made, any significant default we have notified you of and whether you have committed a serious credit infringement (such as fraud).
 We also ask credit reporting bodies to provide us with an overall assessment score of your creditworthiness.

 Once we move to comprehensive credit reporting, we will also provide credit reporting bodies with what type of loans you have been approved for, how much you’ve borrowed and whether or not you’ve met your loan payment obligations.